Vermont Mountaineers

 The Vermont Mountaineers are a collegiate summer baseball team based in Montpelier, Vermont.
-The team, a member of the New England Collegiate Baseball League, plays their home games at Montpelier Recreation Field.
+The team is a member of the New England Collegiate Baseball League that plays their home games at Montpelier Recreation Field.
+In 2022, the Mountaineers broke the NECBL record for a total of 32 wins in a single season.

 History

 In 2001, local citizens formed "Green Mountain Community Baseball", an organization formed in hopes of attracting an NECBL franchise to Montpelier, Vermont.
-In September of the following year the NECBL voted to expand to far-away Vermont, and to award a franchise to the group.
+In September of the following year the NECBL voted to branch out Vermont, and to award a franchise to the group.
 The team's name, the Vermont Mountaineers, was chosen from more than 300 fan entries.

 John Russo has been the team's manager since 2004 and has held some role with the team since its arrival in the league.
 General Manager Brian Gallagher spear-headed organizing the franchise and led the team since its inception.

 The team's first game was on June 7, 2003, an 8-5 loss to the Manchester Silkworms.
 The game's attendance of 2,471 set a then-NECBL record for single game attendance.
 Although their inaugural season was not a success on the field (the Mountaineers had the second-worst record in the NECBL), it was in terms of attendance, with the club leading the league in average attendance per game.
 Nearly 35,000 fans watched the Mountaineers at Montpelier Recreation Field that season.

 After reaching the playoffs in 2004, the team has enjoyed playoff success, qualifying for the playoffs in six of their first seven seasons.
-They have reached the NECBL Championship Series five times (2005, 2006, 2007, 2009), 2015) winning it three times (2006, 2007), 2015).
-Three of their five finals appearances have come against the Newport Gulls.
+They have reached the NECBL Championship Series six times (2005, 2006, 2007, 2009, 2015, 2022) winning it three times (2006, 2007), 2015).
+Three of their six finals appearances have come against the Newport Gulls.